jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Grig.md

 RacialMods: +4 Acrobatics when jumping
 Languages: Common, Sylvan
 SQ:
+SpecialAbilities:
+  Fiddle (Su): >
-SpecialAbilities: Fiddle (Su) Grigs are capable of rubbing their legs together like a cricket to create a surprisingly pleasant sound not unlike that of a tiny fiddle.
+    Grigs are capable of rubbing their legs together like a cricket to create a surprisingly pleasant sound not unlike that of a tiny fiddle.
 As a standard action, a grig can create a catchy tune that compels any creature within a 20-foot spread to dance and caper.
 A creature can resist this compulsion by making a DC 12 Will save.
 Creatures that fail are compelled to dance and shuffle their feet, and are effectively staggered as long as the grig continues to fiddle.
 A grig can maintain this effect for up to 10 rounds per day by concentrating.
 Once a creature makes the save against a grig's fiddle, it is immune to further fiddle effects from that grig for 24 hours.
 This is a sonic mind-affecting effect.
 The save DC is Charisma-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: